fundefined-llc/Explore-The-World/README.md

 [Android](https://github.com/fundefined-llc/Explore-The-World/raw/master/builds/android/Explore%20The%20World.apk)

-** Note: the android version needs to be side loaded until it's up on the play store. **
+*note: the android version needs to be side loaded until it's up on the play store. *